natton2k/SpringMVC/README.md

 # SpringMVC
-this repo following Spring 5 series on [http://www.kieutrongkhanh.net]
+This reposistory is the code for Spring 5 series on [http://www.kieutrongkhanh.net] written by me and Ma Hoang Nhat Phi